Armandelij/IOS-Guide/Functional Programming/Core Concepts in Functional Programming/Declarative Vs Imperative Programming.md

 # Declarative Vs Imperative Programming

 Declarative programming focuses heavily on recursions.
-Instead of loops functional programming uses recursions to maintain immutability through the code as apposed to loops which require mutability.
+Instead of loops functional programming uses recursions to maintain immutability through the code as opposed to loops which require mutability.

-Below is an example of Imerative programming:
+Below is an example of imperative programming:

 ``` swift
 var total = 0